OpenSoftwareEngineering/test-automation-templates/flutter/setup-linux.md

 Flutter desktop apps can now be built, but `flutter doctor` still reports issue with missing android SDK.
 Some initial searching shows that the `ANDROID_HOME` environment variable must be set.

+---

+### Fourth Attempt

+Attempted to install the `android-sdk-cmdline-tools-latest` package from AUR.
+This did not fix the android issue.
+However installing the cmdline tools from android-studio's SDK manager, and adding `$HOME/Android/Sdk/platform-tools` to
+$PATH did fix the issue.